Gaurav9540/Linux-Server-Hardening-Automation/README.md

 # Linux-Server-Hardening-Automation

-The Linux Server Hardening & Automation project aims to secure a Linux server by implementing best practices for security, access control, and monitoring, while automating maintenance tasks to improve efficiency and reduce human error.
+The Linux Server Hardening & Automation project focuses on securing a Linux-based server by implementing industry-standard security practices, configuring access controls, and setting up automated maintenance and monitoring tasks.
+The goal is to protect the server from unauthorized access, mitigate vulnerabilities, ensure consistent uptime, and reduce human error through automation.

 🔒 **Hardening:**
  - Secure SSH access. <br>